What You Need to Know About Food Preparation Worker

 The states with the most job growth for Food Preparation Worker are Arizona, Utah, and Texas.
 Watch out if you plan on working in Maine, Ohio, or West Virginia.
 These states have the worst job growth for this type of profession.

-The typical yearly salary for Food Preparation Workers is somewhere between $18,040 and $33,670.
+The salary for Food Preparation Workers ranges between about $18,040 and $33,670 a year.

 Food Preparation Workers who work in District of Columbia, Washington, or Nevada, make the highest salaries.